romainl/vim-malotru/README.md

 # Malotru

-A relatively comfortable Vim colorscheme primarily designed for `TERM=xterm-16color` but with various colour shifts for more capable environments.
+A relatively comfortable Vim colorscheme primarily designed for 16color terminal emulators.

+## Goals

+- Be comfortable in 16c xterm.
+- Be even more comfortable in 256c or GUI via light color shifts.
+- Be colorblind-friendly.
+- Have the same colors in 256c and GUI.
+- Keep the template simple.

 ## Gallery